tsutterley/gravity-toolkit/doc/source/getting_started/Spatial-Maps.rst

 which will induce density anomalies at depth [Wahr1998]_.
 To accurately assess the surface load from time-variable gravity, we need to compensate for the Earth's elastic yielding [Wahr1998]_.
+The elastic deformation of the solid Earth induced by a change in surface load can be estimated using load Love numbers.
+Using load Love numbers to calculate the elastic yielding assumes that all other time-variable solid Earth contributions have been independently removed from the spherical harmonic coefficients [Wahr1998]_.
-These tools account for the elastic deformation of the solid Earth using load Love numbers with parameters from the Preliminary reference Earth model (PREM) [Farrell1972]_ [Dziewonski1981]_.
+Here, we use load Love numbers with parameters calculated from the Preliminary Reference Earth model (PREM) [Farrell1972]_ [Dziewonski1981]_.
-In order to help estimate the uncertainty in elastic deformation, ``grace_spatial_maps.py`` can use different sets of load Love numbers by adjusting the ``--love`` command line option.
+In order to help estimate the uncertainty in elastic deformation,

+``grace_spatial_maps.py`` can use different sets of load Love numbers by adjusting the ``--love`` command line option.